 The General Data Protection Regulation (GDPR), which came into effect in May of 2018, protects the data privacy rights of all persons in the European Union.
 The law applies to any company that processes the data of an individual residing in the EU, regardless if that company has a presence in the EU.
-This affects any company or institution that has users located in an EU country, even if the company or institution is based in the United States or elsewhere.
+This affects any company or institution that has users located in an EU country, even if the company or institution is based elsewhere.
 This brings challenges for universities and educational software vendors with an international presence.

 GDPR states that data processors must only collect data that is necessary for the completion of an explicit and specific task.
 The processor must clearly explain what data is collected and for what purposes.
 The data subject's information must be kept secure and only held for as long as necessary.

 Data may only be processed if there is a lawful basis for doing so.
 The six lawful bases for processing data include: